orsonteodoro/gcf2/README.md

 * O3 -- enabled for only apps/libraries using cryptographic ciphers and
-hashing algorithms, 3D math and 3D game engines, computational geometry algorithms, bitwise math, physics libraries and engines, FFT, audio and video codecs and image processing, compression algorithms.
+hashing algorithms, 3D math and 3D game engines, computational geometry algorithms, bitwise math, physics libraries and engines, FFT, audio and video codecs and image processing
+* O2 -- non turn based games, assembly like code, parsers
-* O2 -- default
+* Os -- default

 * -fprefetch-loop-arrays is enabled for package that process sequential data.
 * -ftree-parallelize-loops=4 is enabled for single threaded libraries with